Tabloid Junkie: Composition

 "Tabloid Junkie" is a funk rock song.
 Throughout the song, Jackson sings in a quick-voice, which some music critics viewed as Jackson "not singing" but "harrumphing".
 It is a plea to the public to not believe everything in the tabloids; and the lyrics are about media bias and sensational journalism about Jackson and in general.
 This can be heard in lyrics such as, "Just because you read it in the magazine or see it on the TV screen don't make it factual".

 Jackson uses the song to criticize journalists, commenting "with your pen you torture men", describing how he was affected by the media coverage about him, and "speculate to break the one you hate", describing how reporters used sensational writing to mislead people and cast him in a negative view.

 "Tabloid Junkie" is played in the key of E♭ minor and in common time signature.
-It has heavy beats throughout with Jackson beatboxing throughout.
-Jackson's voice range is from C♭4 to D♭5.
-The songs tempo is moderate and its metronome is 111 beats per minute.
+It has heavy beats throughout, with Jackson beatboxing throughout.
+Jackson's vocal range is from C♭4 to D♭5.
+The song's tempo is moderate, and its metronome is 111 beats per minute.